Construction Office: 609-361-6679 ι Zoning office: 609-361-6695 ι Land Use: 609-361-6637

 Certificates of Occupancy are usually issued three to five business days after approved building and zoning inspection is conducted.
 Please inquire as to necessary final paperwork for C.O. at time of application.

-Inspections for Resale Certificates of Occupancy are normally conducted on Wednesday on the south end (Holgate – Brant Beach) and on Thursday on the north end (North Beach, Loveladies, High Bar Harbor).
+Inspections for Resale Certificates of Occupancy are normally conducted on Tuesday’s or Thursday’s (weather permitting).
 A complete application and $75.00 fee should be received in the office the day prior to the scheduled inspection.
 A Deed Restriction is now required on all property sales.
 Please contact the construction Department at (609) 361-6654 for complete details.

 A Note To Homeowners and Contractors